aragon/aragon-wiki/docs/jobs/openings/DAC-UX_Designer.md

 - Passionate about open source and decentralization.
 - Being an autonomous individual with a proactive attitude capable of leading the design efforts on the team.
 - Previous experience working with remote teams.
+- The ability to travel the world often throughout the year.

 ### Good to Have